 Set Savings Targets and Asset Location

 How much money will you need to retire while making sure you have adequate an adequate safety net?
-Furthermore, should you pay off your mortgage early, save more in your retirement plan, save Roth or Pretax, put more money into non-retirement investments, buy or sell a rental property, among many other options?
+Furthermore, should you pay off your mortgage early, save more in your retirement planning, save Roth or Pretax, put more money into non-retirement investments, buy or sell a rental property, among many other options?
 We can help you define these goals and make a plan.

 Make/Optimize your Estate Plan

 Most people will need a Will, Power of Attorney, Living Will, Healthcare Directive and maybe a trust.
 We help our clients ensure these are in place while additionally optimizing those efforts with the larger Financial Plan.
 Furthermore, our Gold and Silver clients have access to our advanced Everplans service.

 Maximize your Pension